matplotlib/matplotlib/doc/users/explain/interactive_guide.rst

 This time-share technique only allows the event loop to run while python is otherwise idle and waiting for user input.
-If you want the GUI to be responsive during long running code it is necessary to periodically flush the GUI event queue as described :ref:`spin_event_loop`.
+If you want the GUI to be responsive during long running code it is necessary to periodically flush the GUI event queue as described in :ref:`spin_event_loop`.
 In this case it is your code, not the REPL, which is blocking the process so you need to handle the "time-share" manually.
 Conversely, a very slow figure draw will block the prompt until it